 U.S. Government Securities Risk.
 The Fund may invest in U.S. Government securities which may be backed by the U.S. Department of the Treasury or the full faith and credit of the U.S., and may include U.S. Treasury bills, Treasury Inflation-Protected Securities, notes and bonds.
 These securities are guaranteed only as to the timely payment of interest and principal when held to maturity.
 The market prices for such securities are not guaranteed and will fluctuate.
 Not all U.S. Government obligations are backed by the full faith and credit of the U.S. Department of the Treasury.
 Certain U.S. Government agency securities are backed by the right of the issuer to borrow from the U.S. Department of the Treasury, or are supported only by the credit of the issuing agency or instrumentality, and subject to greater risk of default by the issuer.
-In addition, because many types of U.S. Government obligations trade actively outside the United States, their prices may rise and fall as changes in global economic conditions affect the demand for these securities.
+In addition, because many types of U.S. Government obligations affect the demand for these securities.